InterContinental Sydney Double Bay by IHG

 Australian luxury and upper-upscale hotels have split into two discernible groups over the past decade.
 One group pursues architectural distinction and low inventory, as seen at Lake House in Daylesford, Cape Lodge in Wilyabrup, and Bells at Killcare.
 The other pursues branded consistency at scale, with loyalty programmes, conference infrastructure, and a service model that travels recognisably across markets.
 The InterContinental brand occupies a specific position in the second group, aimed at the corporate and premium leisure traveller who values predictability alongside quality.
 Within that frame, the Double Bay address is one of IHG's more deliberate suburban bets in Australia, placing the InterContinental name in a postcode with high discretionary spend and relatively little comparable supply.

-For travellers comparing IHG properties across the country, or across the Tasman, the The Tasman in Hobart operates under the same parent umbrella and represents a useful point of comparison for how the group handles heritage conversion at the upper tier.
+For travellers comparing IHG properties across the country, the The Tasman in Hobart offers a useful point of comparison for how the group handles heritage conversion at the upper tier.
 Internationally, guests who benchmark against properties like Aman New York or The Fifth Avenue Hotel in Manhattan will be recalibrating to a different register here; the Double Bay InterContinental competes on neighbourhood access and brand infrastructure, not on architectural bravura.

 Planning Your Stay